 An irrigation system “zone” is an area within your landscape that has similar watering needs.
-An “average” system has about six zones, but there are many factors that could cause a client to want to increase or decrease the amount of zones they have, and all of these factors are based on the unique watering needs of a client’s landscape.
+An “average” system has about six zones, but there are many factors that could cause a client to want to increase or decrease the number of zones they have, and all of these factors are based on the unique watering needs of a client’s landscape.
 The size of a client’s yard and garden beds, the amount of hardscaping breaking up the landscape, the slope of the property, and other landscaping factors can increase the number of necessary irrigation zones.

 How often will my lawn be watered?
 Can I change my irrigation schedule?

 Yes.
-Irrigation systems come with a watering schedule that illustrate all the different zones in your irrigation plan, how many heads are in each zone, and when your zones are scheduled to be watered.
+Irrigation systems come with a watering schedule that illustrates all the different zones in your irrigation plan, how many heads are in each zone, and when your zones are scheduled to be watered.
 Most irrigation systems are set to water between 12am and 6am a few times each week.
-There are a couple reasons for this.
-First, your turf and beds can utilize water more efficiently if its given early in the day, before the sun and the heat cause evaporation.
+There are a couple of reasons for this.
+First, your turf and beds can utilize water more efficiently if it given early in the day, before the sun and the heat cause evaporation.
 Second, most people are sleeping during this time, so the irrigation system is unlikely to disrupt clients’ normal routines.
 However, some clients want their irrigation systems running on a different schedule.
 An irrigation technician will show you how to operate the irrigation system controller after installation so you can adjust the watering schedule to meet your needs.